kfruffin/Data-processing-with-NLTK/README.md

 # Data-processing-with-NLTK
-Data cleaning and processing using Natural Language Toolkit.
+Data cleaning and processing using Natural Language Toolkit. [on going]